Early Childhood Education (Online Degree Completion for Montessori-Credentialed Students) - BA, BS

-The Early Childhood Education (ECE) major provides individuals who have previously gained Montessori teacher education accredited by the Montessori Accreditation Council for Teacher Education (MACTE) an opportunity to earn a bachelor’s degree in ECE.
-The program recognizes the teachers’ MACTE credential by awarding college-level credit for the credential.
+The Early Childhood Education (ECE) major provides individuals who earned a Montessori teacher education credential, accredited by the Montessori Accreditation Council for Teacher Education (MACTE), an opportunity to earn a bachelor’s degree in ECE (ages 0-8) and receive credit for that credential.
+The program recognizes the teachers’ MACTE credential by awarding 25 college-level credits.

 As a part of the College for Adults (CFA), this program is designed for Montessori early childhood professionals actively working in the field from around the country and the globe.
-This fully online bachelor’s degree program will develop socially aware, critically informed and innovative Montessori teachers who will continue to teach following Montessori philosophy combined with an awareness of and skills in anti-bias and anti-racist (ABAR) teaching strategies.
+This fully online bachelor’s degree program develops socially aware, critically-informed and innovative Montessori teachers who will continue to teach following Montessori philosophy combined with an awareness of and skills in anti-bias and anti-racist (ABAR) teaching strategies.
 By offering high-quality resources, utilizing multiple modes of virtual communication, and valuing real-life experiences, this program will engage students in deep and meaningful study.

 The defining elements of the ECE program are: